KeyStarr/WordsHunter/README.md

 There is one more noticeable point - unfortunately, when i had almost finished the app, Google decided that the Accessibility Services [must only be used to aid users with disabilities](https://www.xda-developers.com/google-threatening-removal-accessibility-services-play-store/).
 Since my app uses such a service to analyze messages and thus to help all the users, the road to the Play Market for it was forever closed.

-In spite of that obstacle i figured how to use my work and modified original app to the aid of the linguistic research which lasts in present.
+In spite of that obstacle i figured how to use my work and modified the original app to the aid of the linguistic research which lasts in present.

 ### Functionality
 This app is the ultimate words's tracker or the "Words Hunter".